 E-COMP Research Thrusts

-The Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) initiative is reshaping the future of energy systems by addressing challenges in power electronics-dominated grids.
+The Energy System Co-Design with Multiple Objectives and Power Electronics (E-COMP) Initiative is reshaping the future of energy systems by addressing challenges in power-electronics-dominated grids.
 This initiative is organized into three interconnected research thrusts, each aimed at tackling specific scientific and technical challenges.

 Thrust 1: Theory and Modeling

 This thrust develops fundamental theories and advanced models to characterize the dynamics and stability of energy systems dominated by power electronics.
+Key focus areas include:

 Thrust 2: Multi-Scale, Multi-Objective Co-Design

 This thrust develops innovative optimization frameworks and tool-suite for the co-design of energy system infrastructure and operations.
+Key features include:

 Thrust 3: Multi-Entity Simulation

 This thrust focuses on simulating the interactions between localized, optimized entities and the broader energy system.
+Key activities include:

 By integrating advanced modeling and optimization into a broader simulation framework, this thrust provides insights into system-level behaviors and informs strategic decision-making.